 The Health Services Research UK Conference 2020 will be taking place between 1-3 July 2020 as a virtual and online conference and is completely free to anyone who wants to attend.
 You can register for the conference here.
 The research papers and workshop sessions of the conference have been pre-recorded and are being uploaded onto the HSRUK website on a daily basis from 15 June 2020.

-HSR UK will be livestreaming all the plenary sessions and making all of them, along with the research presentations, available to watch on the HSR YouTube channel and via their website.
+HSR UK will be livestreaming all the plenary sessions and making all of them, along with the research presentations, available to watch on the HSR YouTube channel.

 You can also follow the conference, and discussion about research presentations, on Twitter by following the hashtag #HSRUK2020